Form BridgeBlog › Update a Google Form Without Losing Response Data

 The Google Forms™ way

 Editing a live form in Google Forms™ is possible, but there's no visibility into what's safe before you make a change.
-The editor doesn't warn you when a type change will orphan a response column.
+The editor doesn't warn you when a type change will disconnect a response column.
 It doesn't distinguish between edits that preserve response history and edits that don't.
 You make the change and find out afterward.

 For single edits on short forms, that's manageable.
-For bulk edits — such as updating 30 questions at once, reorganizing sections, or refreshing answer choices across a survey — making those changes one at a time in the Google Forms™ editor means many separate moments where something could go wrong with no preview.
+For bulk edits (such as updating 30 questions at once, reorganizing sections, or refreshing answer choices across a survey), making those changes one at a time in the Google Forms™ editor means many separate moments where something could go wrong with no preview.

 Using Form Bridge